+b.
 There is a claim alleging unlawful dismissal of employment pursuant to Section 20 Industrial Relations Act 1967 within the Ministry of Human Resources' Industrial Relations Department following the cessation of employment on 1 January 2020 against a subsidiary of the Group.
 The Group maintains that the Claimant's employment was terminated by effluxion of time.

-The matter was referred to the Industrial Court and trial proceeded on 4 March 2022 and 11 March 2022 but was not concluded and is scheduled to continue on 18 April 2022 and 25 April 2022.
+The matter was referred to the Industrial Court and trial proceeded in March 2022, April 2022, November 2022 and December 2022.
+The trial has not concluded and is scheduled to continue on 8 June 2023 and 9 June 2023.